ADA Lawsuits: Looking Back at 2024 and 2025 Forecast

 One voter with a visual disability required assistance to vote using a paper ballot as no magnification device was available.
 Another voter with difficulty walking, moving, writing, and talking also struggled to complete paperwork.
 No assistance was provided by poll workers in this instance.

 The DOJ required the State to implement an accessible voting system at all federal, state, and local elections and provide accessible online voting information.
+The State was also required to remove any physical barriers to voting locations, including providing wheelchair access and accessible parking lots.

 The above is just one example of an ADA lawsuit.
-Thousands of other businesses have been sued for lack of both physical and online accessibility — Vita Coffee, Sub-Zero Group, New Green Nutrition, Madame Tussauds Orlando, and Jomart Chocolates Corp are a few examples.
+Thousands of other businesses have been used for lack of both physical and online accessibility — Vita Coffee, Sub-Zero Group, New Green Nutrition, Madame Tussauds Orlando, and Jomart Chocolates Corp are a few examples.

 Ensure ADA Compliance with AudioEye